10 Best Web Analytics Tools in 2026 (Tested and Compared)

 Useful extras include AI-powered insights, automated email reports, a public dashboard option (popular with open startups), and unusually detailed Twitter/X referral tracking.
 For small businesses and content sites that want GDPR-compliant analytics without touching a single setting, Simple Analytics is ideal.

-10. Umami — Best Free Self-Hosted Analytics
+10. Umami: Best Free Self-Hosted Analytics

 Best for: Developers who want a free, self-hosted, open-source web analytics tool.
+Pricing: Self-hosted: free.
+Umami Cloud: free Hobby tier (100K events/month, 3 sites), paid plans from $9/month.
+Privacy: Cookieless, full data ownership when self-hosted.

 Umami is a lightweight, open-source web analytics tool built with Next.js that you can deploy on your own server in minutes.
 It stores data in MySQL or PostgreSQL, tracks pageviews, events, referrers, and basic visitor properties without cookies.
 The interface is clean and modern.